-Once you’ve decided to move ahead with a daily deal such as Groupon or Living Social, follow these steps in Rezgo to make sure you simplify the experience both for you and for your customers.
+Once you’ve decided to move ahead with a daily deal offer like Groupon or Living Social, follow these steps in Rezgo to simplify the experience both for you and for your customers.

-1. Create a separate tour for the daily deal.
-The tour should be different from your regular tour and should not be visible on your regular tour list.
+1. Create a separate inventory item for your daily deal.
+The tour should be separate from your regular tours and should not be visible on your regular tour list.
 You can do this by making your tour PRIVATE.
-This way, it can only be reached through the link provided on the daily deal site after the voucher is purchased in the redemption instructions.
+This way, it can only be reached through the link provided on the daily deal site’s redemption instructions after the voucher is purchased.

 Any opportunity to increase the value of your tour without increasing your cost means more money in your pocket at the end of the day.
-This is also why it must be different from your regular tour because you do not want to devalue your existing offerings.
+This is also why it must be different from your regular tour: because you don’t want to devalue your existing offerings.

-3. Add a custom form field to the option for this tour that is “Daily Deal Voucher #” with the following example instructions.
+6. Add a custom form field to the option for this tour that is “Daily Deal Voucher #” with instructions like the following:

 “Please enter your daily deal voucher id in the space provided.
 Once we confirm the validity of your voucher we will confirm your booking.
 Select “Daily Deal Voucher” as your payment method during booking.
 Your original voucher must be presented at the time you take the tour or your tour will be cancelled.”

-4. Add a manual payment method called “Prepaid voucher” or “Daily Deal Voucher”.
-The customers will select this payment method when they complete the booking instead of the usual Paypal or Credit Card payment method.
+7. Add a manual payment method called “Prepaid voucher” or “Daily Deal Voucher.”
+Customers will select this payment method when they complete the booking instead of your usual PayPal or Credit Card payment method.

-What you want to remember is that the voucher that the customer has purchased from the daily deal site is a form of payment for your services, not actual payment for your services.
-When the booking is made, they use the voucher which they bought from the daily deal site to pay for the tour.
-In the same way a gift certificate might be used to pay for a tour.
+Remember, the voucher that the customer has purchased from the daily deal site is a form of payment for your services.
+When the booking is made, they use the voucher they bought from the daily deal site to pay for the tour, just like a gift certificate might be used to pay for a tour.

-When the booking comes in, you should check the voucher code that is entered by the customer with your list provided by the daily deal company.
-If it is valid, then change the status of the bookign to “Confirmed” and Rezgo will send out a confirmation email.
-The customer will receive their voucher and receipt via email.
+8. When the booking comes in, you should check the voucher code that is entered by the customer against the list provided by the daily deal company.
+If it is valid, then change the status of the booking to “Received” and Rezgo will send out a confirmation email.
+The customer will receive their ticket and receipt via email.
 If the voucher is invalid, you can either cancel the booking or ask the customer for a valid voucher number.
-Remember to collect the vouchers on site when they arrive for back-up.
+Remember to collect the vouchers on site when they arrive.

-Once your deal is all done, go into the booking report and make sure to run a report for the time period during which time the deals were redeemed.
-Because you set up the tour as a separate tour and option, you’ll be able to sort your data by tour name and option in order to see how many bookings you received and your revenues (not including commission to the daily deal site).
-You can then cross reference your numbers in the system with the records from the daily deal site to determine how well (or not) the promotion worked for you.
+Once your deal is done, run a booking report for the time period during which the deals were redeemed.
+Because you set up the tour as a separate inventory item and option, you’ll be able to sort your data by tour name and option in order to see how many bookings you received and your revenues (not including commission to the daily deal site).
+You can then cross reference your numbers in the system with the records from the daily-deal site to determine how well (or not) the promotion worked for you.

-Having a software system that accepts daily deals doesn’t help you make money, understanding how to use the system to structure and execute a profitable deal does make you money.
-Daily deal promotions are expensive and can be time consuming.
+Having a software system that accepts daily deals doesn’t help you make money, understanding how to use the system to structure and execute a profitable deal does.
+Daily-deal promotions are expensive and can be time consuming.
 Following some simple planning steps and setting up your availability and rules the right way can go a long way to making your daily deal experience a positive one.